 - Ensure the program is showing the correct day and time and is set to “run.”
 If you’re having trouble overriding the program, regulate the temperature by using the up/down arrows and holding the “hold” button.
-This will cause the heating to ignite if thermostat scheduling is trouble.
+This will cause the furnace to ignite if thermostat is causing trouble.

 - Turn the temperature setting to 5 degrees warmer than the temperature of the room.